 The key to being strong in the face of adversity is to practice mindfulness by taking a step back outside of the situation and look at it as a quiet observer.
-Heartmath Quick Coherence Technique gives you a tool for that pause.
+Heartmath Quick Coherence Technique gives you a tool for that pause during this challenging time with COVID 19.
 When you jump into the problem, you are in a much less effective state to deal with it, than if you take a step out of it.
 Much stress can be prevented by practicing pause and calm.
-Pausing before responding to situations gives us a chance to be in charge, rather than be in a stressed out and reactive state.
+Pausing before responding to situations gives us a chance to be in charge, rather than be in a stressed out and reactive state, worse having a panic attack.
 Rushing, we can miss inner signals to pause when needed.
 Our mental and emotional energies can jam with anxiety, frustration or overwhelm and it is more effective instead to pause, and ask our heart’s intelligence what perception would give us inner balance and clear direction.
 I have found that when you learn non-reactivity without being carried away or swept away by external difficult circumstances you find wisdom instead.

 Remember that the heart is the CEO, and can bring you to a state of ease, so instead of trying to master your thought process ruled by the cognitive part of your brain learn to re-calibrate a belief of safety and refuge through regulating your heart rhythm.
-In my experience this is the deepest and most permanent way to feel better.
+In my experience this is the deepest and most permanent way to feel better, and one of the best ways to manage anxiety.
 When you do heart focused breathing you put your heart in a coherent state with thoughts of joy, love, appreciation gratitude, compassion and forgiveness.
 This is a higher level of thinking which puts your heart rhythm in a smooth even wave.
 If you stay in a lower level state of anger, despair and anxiety your heart rhythm is in an incoherent state or in a jagged wave which can cause stress-related disorders.